LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/manager tools for messaging/EnhancedManagerWorkspace/introducing.md

 This is the area for all live chat data and conversations.
 It includes:
 * **Web visitors:** list of real time visitors to your website (where the LivePerson tag is deployed).
 This includes:
-  * Visitors before they begin a conversation (brands who deployed the tag on their website for web messaging - will see the real time visitors on this tab as well)
+  * Visitors before they begin a conversation (brands who deployed the tag on their website for Web Messaging - will see the real time visitors on this tab as well)
   * Live chat conversations
 * **Web history:** archive of closed live chat conversations
 * **All agents:** list of live chat and messaging agents currently in shift